mottaquikarim/dev/blog/content/posts/is-json-decoder-broken-in-golang.md

 Notice here if our input char (`c byte`) is `"`, we update our `step` attribute to the _next_ state transition function, in this case `stateInString`.
 Furthermore, we return a new transition value: `scanBeginLiteral` (indicating that our scanner is currently in the process of interpreting a token literal such as a number or a string in our JSON string).

-The transition values are primarily used by code that actually calls the `scanner.step` transition functions, such as `Decoder` or `decodeState`, to understand the current state of parsin by the scanner.
+The transition values are primarily used by code that actually calls the `scanner.step` transition functions, such as `Decoder` or `decodeState`, to understand the current state of parsing by the scanner.

 Here's the [full list](https://golang.org/src/encoding/json/scanner.go#L114) of transitions values defined and returned by `scanner` state transition functions: